 For the purposes of this Regulation,

-"Child Restraint System" (CRS)
+"Enhanced Child Restraint System" (ECRS)

 means a device capable of accommodating a child occupant in a sitting or supine position.
 It is so designed as to diminish the risk of injury to the wearer, in the event of a collision or of abrupt deceleration of the vehicle, by limiting the mobility of the child’s body.